sarata00/esm_analyser/README.md

 ```bash
 python scripts/analysis -c config/config_corr_1.json
 ```
-As a result, we obtain two dataframes:
+As a result, we obtain three dataframes:
 - df_correlation: where we will find the correlation analysis between the experimental data ("fitness" column) and the processed model data (according to the type of analysis - global or positional- and distance - euclidean or cosine.)
+- df_meanPos_corr: correlation analysis results by mean Position analysis.
+This means that the results show the mean distance of the variant embeddings at a given position to the wildtype embedding.
 - df_model_exp: where we merge both experimental and model data.

 ### Dimensionality reduction analysis